eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 The IDE and Codewind are connected.

-# 2. Adding a deployment registry
+# 2. Add a deployment registry

 Before projects can be deployed on Kubernetes, you need to specify a Docker Registry.
 Docker Hub is used in this example: